 Could an Assessment Help?

 Assessments give general and specific information about how a person or family is doing in one or many areas.
 Assessments are often empowering.
-Not only do they help us have a greater understanding about ourselves, but assessments also help us to understand our concerns, validate our experiences, and justify why we need certain resources and supports.
+Not only do they help us to have a greater understanding about ourselves, but assessments also help us to understand our concerns, validate our experiences, and justify why we need certain resources and supports.
 At Kells, our assessments are led by psychologists who specialize in assessment.

 What Does an Assessment at Kells Include?